danielbrendel/danielbrendel/README.md

 # Hi there!
 I am Daniel Brendel 👋

-I am a senior software developer and project founder from germany.
-I love creating web applications, games, programmer tools and various other kinds of software.
-I am the founder of various projects.
-This helped me gaining extensive expertise in software development, project hosting, marketing, customer support and management.
-I am also a hobby gamer, occassional drummer and singer and I also enjoy a nice coffee at a coffeeshop while working on things using my laptop.
-Furthermore I like hiking and other sporting activities.
+I'm a senior indie software developer and project founder from Germany.

+I love creating complex software products across a range of fields, including web development, game development and application development.
+While I work with many programming languages, PHP and C++ are my main ones.
+Over the years, I've founded various projects and am excited to create more.
+I have strong expertise in designing and building complex software ecosystems.
+I'm furthermore an open-source advocate and passionate about promoting the values of Free and Open-Source Software.

 ## Technologies 🔧